Supplement Forms: Is One Type of Pill Better Than Another?

 While consumer preference may not be the most influential consideration to the manufacturer, it’s everything to the individual who takes supplements on a daily basis.
 Nearly half of all consumers surveyed by the Council for Responsible Nutrition (CRN) cited ease of swallowing as their top decision criterion.
 And, other than price, every other primary criterion is an integral part of the consumer experience, including supplement form, taste and size.

-Following are descriptions of each oral supplement form, followed by a table outlining the pros and cons of each.
+The following are descriptions of each oral supplement form, followed by a table outlining the pros and cons of each.

 Capsules